 8. It has been burnt down

-In 1969 the entire Masjid al Qibli was burnt down.
+In 1969 the entire Masjid al Qibali was burnt down.
 The mosque has since been rebuilt, but this incident from the not-so-distant past shows just how important it is to look after the third holiest site in Islam.

 Muslim Hands has been working with the Al-Aqsa Waqf since 2008, carrying out vital restoration and maintenance work.
-We've been given the opportunity to complete a lighting project, illuminating a large area of the Al-Aqsa site, making it safer for worshipers and improving the overall aesthetic.
+We've been given the opportunity to complete a lighting project, illuminating the entire Qibali Masjid Grand Prayer Hall with a brand-new state-of-the-art lighting system.

 Help us preserve our history by giving to this historic Sadaqah Jariyah.